 How long is the survey?

 The survey has two parts.
 The first part of the survey will take between 10 and 15 minutes.
 We will also ask you to help us record what you ate and drank in the past day.
 This part of the survey will take around 30-45 minutes.

 The survey asks questions about your health behaviors, including activities that you do and what you eat and drink.
 You have the right to stop at any time or skip questions.
 Refusing to answer any question will not affect any benefits you or your family may receive either now or in the future.

 Who are we?

 PRC has been asked by California Department of Social Services to administer the survey.
 We provide services to assist the state of California in learning about the health and health needs of Californians.
 You may contact us at 1-800-321-2194 for additional information or to complete the survey.

 This study is being funded by the California Department of Social Services through a grant for the United States Department of Agriculture (USDA).

 We are conducting this survey to find out whether the programs we are providing are helpful to you, your family, and your community.

 What do we do with the collected survey information?

 All of the responses to the survey will be placed into one data set.
 The combined data file will have no identification information included.
-Once PHSRP finishes conducting the surveys, the combined data file will be sent to the California Department of Social Services.
-The information will be used to understand the effectiveness of their programs in your community.
+Once PRC finishes conducting the surveys, the combined data file will be sent to the California Department of Social Services.
+The information is used to understand the effectiveness of their programs in your community.